Namangan Uzbekistan Travel Guide

 Savory, often rich from slow cooking and animal fat, with a balanced use of aromatic spices.
 Dishes are comforting and substantial.

-Find it at Plov Centers (Osh Markazi) or Choykhonas.
+You can find it at Plov Centers (Osh Markazi) or Choykhonas.

-Widely available; a flavorful choice.
+Widely available; a savory choice.

 Baked savory pastries filled with ground meat and onions (often lamb), sometimes pumpkin or potato.
 Often baked in a tandoor oven.

-A popular snack from bazaars and bakeries.
+A popular snack from bazaars and patisseries.

 Area beers (e.g., Sarbon, Pulsar), Uzbek wines (often sweet), and vodka are enjoyed.
 For sweets, Halva (sugar, nuts, butter confection) and Pishloq (a sweet pastry) are available.
-Crisp and dried fruits and nuts also delight.
+Fresh and dried fruits and nuts also delight.

 Namangan's central bazaar offers a wide array of fresh produce, spices, baked goods, and prepared foods.
 It features a sensory and deep dive into cuisine.